maus-me/woopEssentials/README.md

 - /rtp randomly teleports a player within a radius from themselves [on/off]
 - /t2p send requests for teleport to players [on/off]
 - /th3config addRole/removeRole to modify item usage per role for "/home", "/back", "/home set" "/rtp", "/rtp request"
-- log admin actions to a discord channel - only works if influxdb is setup atm [on/off]
+- log admin actions to a discord channel [on/off]

 ![](preview/discord-chat2.png)